telehash/TMesh/TMesh.md

   * z sent in channel
   * default z on start/reset is set by medium
 * rssi
-* nonce + secret
-  * 8 byte zero pad, 4 for next ūs (then masked), 4 for channel

-* frame has first byte for to/from
-  * bit 1 is to/from
-  * bit 2 is full or tail, if tail byte 2 is length
-  * bit 3-8 is neighbor slot to/from

-* private pairing unsync'd will look for seq x (first xmit), first packet must always be handshake and only one chunk until another rx'd
-* private comm name is private
-* pairing ping uses zeros nonce, base nonce is decipher'd, hashed, first 8 bytes, next window uses new nonce

-* handshake sends z, lower of two is used for first channel packet window
-* handshake at is used as nonce source
-* public re-does secret based on hashnames

 * secrets always hash(comm)+hash(medium)+hash(hn0)+hash(hn1)
 * public ping beacons hashname using zero'd hn0/hn1 and nonce
-  * first 32 are potential hn
+  * includes potential hn
-  * once sent/received, reset secret, use last one as ping to derive nonce and time base for sync
+  * once sent/received generate window based on hashnames, use last one as ping to derive nonce and time base for sync
-* sync is 64 random bytes, cipher'd using zero nonce, first 8 decipher'd are then new base nonce
+* sync is 64 random bytes, cipher'd using zero nonce, first 4 decipher'd are then new nonce
   * set base nonce, calc seq 0, begin handshakes
-  * last handshake is time base for first window
-  * reset nonce to be chacha(at,last nonce,secret)
 * ping frame first 4 bytes are from current nonce
   * when public and exchanging handshakes, postpone other public pings
 * ping tx only w/ a nonce that has rx window next